Lecture Notes in Cosmology: Ergodic theorem

-Note that $\mathbf z_0$ is no more present, as it should be because of statistical homogeneity.
-The term between parenthesis goes to zero for large $|\mathbf u|$, on the basis of the hypothesis made at the beginning of our discussion, therefore the $|\mathbf u|$ integral is finite and above all, its value does not depend on $R$ because the difference among the ensemble averages does not depend on our choice of $R$.
+Note that $\mathbf z_0$ is no longer present, as it should be because of statistical homogeneity.
+The term in parentheses approaches zero sufficiently fast for large $|\mathbf u|$, based on the hypothesis made at the beginning of our discussion, so that the $|\mathbf u|$ integral is finite.
+Moreover, the value of the integral does not depend on $R$ because the difference among the ensemble averages does not depend on our choice of $R$.
 Then, we can conclude that: